|

 and other firearms which do not meet the above specifications.
 Some

-acquire this type of firearm.
-Hunting with restricted firearms is not
+guns.
+Hunting with restricted firearms is not allowed in Canada.

 Prohibited firearms include all fully